 Criterion's uncut DVD was initially replaced with the R rated version

 RoboCop was initially released on VHS in its R rated form, with the later Criterion Collection releases containing Paul Verhoeven's original X-rated director's cut that restored all of the previous MPAA changes.
-After the Criterion DVD went out of print
+After the Criterion DVD went out

-both Blu-ray and DVD.
+widely available on both Blu-ray and DVD.

 The unrated director's cut was re-mastered in 4K